pailnguyen/Spring2016/external_resources.md

 image: /Spring2016/images/ski_lift.jpg
 ---

-<h2>External Resources</h2>
+# External Resources
-<p>I do not claim to have personally used all of these.
-These might be helpful for advancing on your own so that you can make cool things faster, or if one of my explanations for a topic is confusing.</p>
+I do not claim to have personally used all of these.
+These might be helpful for advancing on your own so that you can make cool things earlier on, or if one of my explanations for a topic is confusing.

-<h3>Beginner Resources</h3>
+## Beginner Resources
 <ul>
 <li><a href="https://ehmatthes.github.io/pcc/cheatsheets/README.html">Beginner's Python Cheat Sheets</a> (PDF format)</li>
 <li><a href="https://www.codecademy.com/learn/python">Codecademy</a></li>